WilfriedM01/KinWomenHackathon/README.md

 There are many reasons why you should join the ReviewMe community.
 Here are a few of the most important ones:

 - **Improve your code quality.** By having your code reviewed by other developers, you can get feedback on how to improve its quality.
-This can help you to find and fix bugs, improve readability, and make your code more efficien.
+This can help you to find and fix bugs, improve readability, and make your code more efficient.

 - **Learn from other developers.** By reviewing other people's code, you can learn new techniques and approaches to development.
 You can also learn about different programming languages and frameworks.